 Among the changes: Many of the University’s schools have created diversity and inclusion committees, various divisions have increased the number of intercultural awareness events, while the diversity of the campus population has increased thanks in part to students receiving more scholarships than ever before.

 An Implementation and Coordination Team meets weekly to discuss progress on making the report’s vision a reality.
-The team includes Angela McCrae, associate professor and director of the Center for Teaching Excellence (CTE) Javier Bustamante, director of the Center for Cultural Engagement (CCE).
+The team includes Angela McRae, associate vice provost of instructional innovation, and Javier Bustamante, director of the Center for Cultural Engagement (CCE).
 Both shaped the report as original committee members.

 “This report is a commitment to our CUA family.
 It is a report that identifies the areas where we need to improve and outlines the steps we will take to make those improvements.
 I think everyone at our university should feel proud of our ability to step back, reflect and recognize the areas for improvement,” said Bustamante.

-One example of a landmark the committee is working toward is the introduction of implicit bias training for faculty in different schools and University departments.
-They have been exploring ways in which they could implement this as soon as possible.
+The committee is working toward the introduction of implicit bias training for faculty in different schools and University departments.
+They have been exploring ways to implement the process as soon as possible.

 The report included a variety of sections including an institutional commitment to addressing the sin of racism, as well as a number of reports and recommendations from subcommittees representing different across the University.
 Bustamante is co-chair of the Community Building Subcommittee and works directly with students and their organizations as director of the CCE to help incorporate a student perspective into improving campus life.